 Algonquin College does not provide students with antivirus software.

-Algonquin College staff computers come installed with antivirus software ESET Nod32.
+Algonquin College staff computers come installed with Symantec Endpoint Protection antivirus software.

 Warning!
 When connected to the Algonquin College network, antivirus software must installed and updated on your computer.
 If not, you may be exposing the network to unnecessary risk.
 As a result, if your computer is found to be acting abnormally when connected either wired or wirelessly your computer will be blacklisted from the network until it has been proven the virus has been removed.